MS-Cloud-Experts/Plur-e-Docs/Plur%2De/Business-Central-API/General/Misecelaneos/GetSalesDocumentsBySystemCreatedBy.md

     - **Total**: The amount associated with the document (e.g., `1500.0`).

 #### Summary
-The `GetSalesDocumentsBySystemCreatedBy` method organizes sales documents by type, providing a clear and detailed JSON response for the specified Creator User and date range.
+The `GetSalesDocumentsBySystemCreatedBy` method organizes sales documents by type, providing a clear and detailed JSON response for the specified user creator of the document and date range.
 This structure enables efficient analysis and integration into sales reporting systems, supporting enhanced decision-making processes within Business Central.